 In the winter, the wild horses' fur grew longer and thicker to keep them warm.
 For some horses, that meant their fur got longer and curlier.

-One day, a rancher noticed these wild curly-coated horses, but didn't think too much
+One day, a rancher noticed these wild curly-coated horses, but didn't think too much about them.